enkidevs/curriculum/Git/Branching/checkout-the-previous-branch.md

 ---
 ## Content

-There is a shorthand to checkout the previous branch:
+There is a shorthand sd to checkout the previous branch:
 ```
 $ git checkout -
 ```